markcorrado/funwithgit/README.md

 # funwithgit
-This is an app to monitor a git repo and see the commits.
+This app uses the github api to monitor it's own commits and then see the files that were changed at each commit.